You’ve written a book or monograph, let’s talk about social media

 And, it always helps to have a website where you can host more info and build an email list of potential readers.

-Download my free guide to Announce your New Book on Social Media below.
+Download my free guide to Announce your New Book on Social Media at the end of this post.

 Which social media platform do you enjoy the most?

-I’m taking over the @AcademicChatter Twitter account on May 2nd from 12pm-8pm CST.
+I’m taking over the @AcademicChatter Twitter account on May 2, 2019 from 12pm-8pm CST.
+This event has already passed.

 A few months ago, I asked you which social media platform you enjoyed the most.